bitovi/academy/src/react/9-managing-complex-state.md

 }
 ```

+@highlight 4,6-8

 Now imagine our layout requires a button to confirm the `savedText` change, but the button appears in a different part of the page!
 How will we modify the state in a different component?

 Lucky for us, values and setters from `useState` are standard JavaScript variables and can be passed as `props`.
-We can create a 'Container' component to hold the state where both Display and Button components have access. _Consider the following structure:_
+We can create a `WrapperContainer` component to hold the state where both Display and Button components have access. _Consider the following structure:_

 ```jsx
 function WrapperContainer() {
-  //TODO: setup the state variables return (
+  //TODO: setup the state variables

+  return (
     <div>
       <div className="layout-left">